React Guide to Props - Part II

 Communication between same level components

 Direct communication between the two components that are on the same level via props is not possible.
-There is, however, a way, for the two same-level components to communicate via props - if these props can be contained and handled in parents state.
+There is, however, a way for the two same-level components to communicate via props - if these props can be contained and handled in parent state.

 Let's say we have a TodoList component which renders items in todo list: